mitranim/rout/readme.md

 `rout` is an evolution of "manual" routing that avoids common router flaws:

 * Control flow is still imperative.
-It _doesn't need middleware_: simply call A before B.
+It _doesn't need middleware_: simply call A before/after B.
 * Uses regexps.
 Compared to custom pattern dialects, this is less surprising and more flexible.
 (Regexps are compiled only once and cached.)
 * Encourages full URL paths: `^/a/b/c$` instead of `"a", "b", "c"`.
 This makes the code _searchable_, reducing the need for external docs.
 * Correct "not found" and "method not allowed" semantics out of the box: routing is done by path, _then_ by method.
 If there's no method match for a method, this immediately generates an error.